JeremiManaluYT/unshell/README.md

 <details>
 <summary>Hexadecimal Encoding</summary>
 Hexadecimal encoding is a method of representing the shell script characters in hexadecimal format.
-This can make the script unreadable until it's converted back to its original form.Example:
+This can make the script unreadable until it's converted back to its original form.
+  Example:
 `
 echo "68656c6c6f" | xxd -r -p | sh
 `